 Even though the treatment landscape for MM has evolved considerably, MM remains an incurable disease.
-Patients typically receive combination therapy consisting of two or more different classes of drugs, including Immunomodulatory imide drugs, proteasome inhibitors, anti-CD38 antibodies and anti-BCMA B-cell maturation agent drugs.
+Patients typically receive combination therapy consisting of two or more different classes of drugs, including immunomodulatory imide drugs, proteasome inhibitors, anti-CD38 antibodies and anti-BCMA B-cell maturation agent drugs.
 Combinations of different drugs are used upon failure of the previous treatment and disease progression.
 Upon relapse, the disease typically becomes more aggressive with shortened subsequent progression-free intervals.
-There is a critical need to develop novel therapeutic approaches with a different MoA and an acceptable side-effect profile, particularly for relapsed refractory MM.
-LAVA-051 will initially be evaluated in MM patients who had progressive disease following treatment with the main drug classes used as standard therapy.
+There is a critical need to develop novel therapeutic approaches with a different mechanism of action and an acceptable side-effect profile, particularly for relapsed refractory MM.
+LAVA-051 is being evaluated in MM patients who had progressive disease following treatment with existing drug classes used as standard therapy.